andoi010309/Virtual-Museum/README.txt

 further more, the website developer does have a slight passion on making progress with this website and is currenty making things more high quality.

 [In a mean time, theres currently no updates.
-Just taking some long break]
+Just taking some long break] [Update - 7/29/2025: Currently Learning python for back-end and probably front-end aswell(its optional, only for creating app thats it)]

 The web developer is not an expert but can still adapt through trial and error.